YyepPo/Data_Driven_Projectile/README.md

 # Projectile Spawner (created in blueprints)
 - Projectile spawner with selectable actor-based or data-driven spawning to compare FPS performance.
 - Adjustable fire rate for projectile spawner

+# Update 1.1
+- Removing projectiles from array on impact

+# Update 1.2
+- Replaced Niagara system with Instance Static Mesh Components(ISM) for projectile representation.